planetlabs/planet-auth-python/README.md

 can be used to access network services.
 For services, it provides tools to validate the same access tokens.

+This functionality is provided as library functions for developing clients and services.
+Additionally, a command line utility `plauth` is provided for interacting with authentication services from a command shell.
+This utility is provided both as a stand-alone program, and as a [`click`](https://click.palletsprojects.com/) command group designed to be integrated into other `click` programs as a sub-command.

 The [Planet SDK for Python](https://developers.planet.com/docs/pythonclient/) leverages this library, and is pre-configured for the Planet Cloud Service used by customers.